-- Flood slide with decolorizing agent (Acetone-alcohol decolorizer).
-Wait 10-15 seconds or add drop by drop to slide until decolorizing agent running from the slide runs clear.
+- Flood slide with decolorizing agent (acetone-alcohol decolorizer).
+Wait 10-15 seconds or add drop by drop to slide until the decolorizing agent running from the slide is clear.

 - Flood slide with a counterstain, safranin.
 Wait 30 seconds to 1 minute.

-- Wash slide in a gentile and indirect stream of tap water until no color appears in the effluent and then blot dry with absorbent paper.
+- Wash slide in a gentile and indirect stream of tap water until no color appears in the effluent.

 - Gram-negative bacteria will stain pink/red and